PGtheone/Flix/README.md

 - [ ] User sees image transition for images coming from network, not when it is loaded from cache (+1pt)
 - [ ] Customize the selection effect of the cell (+1pt)
 - [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete (+2pt)
+- [ ] User can tap a poster in the collection view to see a detail screen of that movie (+3pts)
+- [ ] In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer (+3pts)
+- [ ] Customize the navigation bar (+1pt)
+- [ ] List in any optionals you didn't finish from last week (+1-3pts)

 The following **additional** user stories are implemented: